ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 ## ✨ Meta-Prompting Techniques

+> [Guillermo Rauch](https://youtu.be/2YAyEXrkJzg) of Vercel: "I've been an engineer for ... a couple decades now and I no longer write code.
+I only prompt"

-Let AI help you talk to AI more effectively!
+Let AI help you talk to AI more effectively:

 - **System Prompts (XML):** Define AI's role & rules.
   <!-- Note for Task 2.3.1: Reference to Claude project "prompt-generator" -->